tramitit/guides/en/france/university_scholarship_application.md

 ---
-title: "University scholarship application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: ""
+- France
+date: '2024-06-07'
-description: "A step-by-step guide on how to apply for university scholarships in France."
+description: Discover steps to secure financial aid for university studies in France.
+  Find scholarships, prepare documents, and boost your application for success.
 draft: false
+meta_title: 'Applying for University Scholarships in France: A Comprehensive Guide'
+title: 'Applying for University Scholarships in France: A Comprehensive Guide'
-translationKey: "france-university_scholarship_application"
+translationKey: france-university_scholarship_application
 ---

 ## Description
 ### What is it?